 This Legal Update follows our earlier update entitled CARES Act Programs for Businesses Too Large for the Paycheck Protection Program.
 The Federal Reserve recently released term sheets that detail the Main Street Loan Facilities for businesses with too many employees to qualify for the Paycheck Protection Program.
 This Legal Update discusses those released details.
-For other resources on the different aspects of the CARES Act, please see our COVID-19 von Briesen Task Force Resource Page.

 Many businesses have found that they do not qualify for financial assistance under the Paycheck Protection Program.
 However, a business in this circumstance still may qualify for a different assistance program under the Main Street Loan Facilities.

 Any business with up to 10,000 employees or up to $2.5 billion in revenue in 2019 which is created or organized in the United States or under the laws of the United States with significant operations in and a majority of its employees based in the United States is eligible for a Main Street Expanded Loan Facility or Main Street New Loan Facility.
 The term sheets released by the Federal Reserve did not explicitly define the term “business,” so it is unclear at this time whether non-profit organizations would qualify for these loans.

 As a requirement of receiving the loan, the borrower must certify:

 - That it will refrain from using the proceeds of the loan to repay other loan balances.